Our Mission — Sheena V Foundation

 We aim to create solutions to restore a sustainable environment that will support future generations.
 Our focus is to educate Native youth on culturally appropriate long-term solutions to combat a quickly depleting environment.
 Aquaponic and hydroponic cultivation methods are some of the solutions we support that are geared toward resilience, food sovereignty, circumventing health disorders and building self-sufficient Native communities.

-Tax-deductible donations assist the Sheena V. Foundation’s goal to build the infrastructure necessary for the implementation of a vision restoring the hope and dreams of our Native American youth.
+Tax-deductible donations assist the Sheena V. Foundation's goal to build the infrastructure necessary for the implementation of a vision restoring the hopes and dreams of our Native American youth.
 Creating partnerships with passionate individuals and corporate entities that parallel our mission and goals is of immediate importance.
-It is our mission at the Sheena V. Foundation to empower underserved Native Americans to live, hope and dream…

 LIFE EXPECTANCY